giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 | For each bin the null-hypothesis is that it is possible to observe its sequencing coverage just by chance under a normal (i.e. non-CNV) condition due to coverage fluctuations intruduced by the sequencing technology.
 The competing hypothesis is that the oberved coverage is the readout of a genuine CNV region.
 | Based on the CLT, GIP computes the P-value of each bin by measuring how many se away each bin score is from the SNCDab mu.

-| The ``--covPerBinSigPeaksOPT`` parameter accepts a string of 3 parameters, and can be used to customize the detection of bin and segments of interest.
+| The ``--covPerBinSigOPT`` parameter accepts a string of 3 parameters, and can be used to customize the detection of bin and segments of interest.

 * *--minLen*  - minimum segment length (bp) [int]
 * *--pThresh* - adjusted p-value threshold [num]
 * *--padjust* - multiple-testing correction method [num]

-| The ``--covPerBinSigPeaksOPT`` default is ``"--minLen 0 --pThresh 0.001 --padjust BY"``.
+| The ``--covPerBinSigOPT`` default is ``"--minLen 0 --pThresh 0.001 --padjust BY"``.
 The available methods for multiple testing corrections are: "holm", "hochberg", "hommel", "bonferroni", "BH", "BY", "fdr", "none".
 Please refer to documentation of the `p.adjust <https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/p.adjust>`_ R function for more details.

 | The ``--customCoverageLimits`` parameter can be used to enforce an additional custom coverage cut-offs on the statistically significant bins and segments (and genes, see below).
 This parameter accepts two numbers: N1, N2 (default 1.5 0.5).
 Significant CNV bins and segments are selected to have a coverage > N1 (for amplifications) or < N2 (for depletions).